Proof-of-Use: Mitigating Tool-Call Hacking in Deep Research Agents

-Interestingly, even on datasets such as NQ and TQ—which serve as in-domain data for the \textsc{DeepResearcher} baseline—our model achieves higher overall scores.
-This observation suggests that PoU’s improvement does not rely on memorizing domain-specific knowledge, but rather stems from stronger \emph{evidence–reasoning alignment}.
-The model effectively learns to utilize retrieved evidence and to generalize its reasoning strategies to novel domains, indicating that PoU captures transferable reasoning competence rather than dataset-specific experience.
+Importantly, PoU also surpasses baselines on datasets such as NQ and TQ, which constitute in-domain data for the \textbf{DeepResearcher} baseline.
+This indicates that PoU’s improvements do not stem from memorizing domain-specific knowledge, but from stronger \emph{evidence--reasoning alignment}.
+The model learns to effectively utilize retrieved evidence and to transfer its reasoning strategies to novel domains, capturing transferable reasoning competence rather than dataset-specific experience.

+Results from \textbf{DeepResearcher+} further show that naively expanding the action space by introducing additional information sources can degrade standard RL agents: they fail to exploit the added knowledge and suffer performance drops.
+This highlights the necessity of specialized training strategies for multi-source tool use.
+Moreover, \textbf{PoU-SFT}, despite being trained on LLM-guided expert trajectories, exhibits limited capability and degrades more severely on OOD tasks, suggesting that PoU’s gains do not arise from LLM-based rewards alone but from evidence-grounded training that teaches decision-making logic rather than simple imitation.

-We also observe that \textbf{All-in-One RAG} consistently outperforms \textbf{Routing RAG} across all evaluation sets.
-This finding corroborates the observation in \emph{RAG in the Wild} that naïve or heuristic routing—without explicit optimization or supervision—tends to be inefficient or even counterproductive.
-Although routing appears intuitively beneficial by narrowing the retrieval scope and reducing search cost, it also risks prematurely discarding relevant information.
+We also observe that \textbf{All-in-One RAG} consistently outperforms \textbf{Routing RAG} across all evaluation sets, corroborating findings from \emph{RAG in the Wild} that naive or heuristic routing—without explicit optimization or supervision—is often inefficient or even counterproductive.
+While routing appears intuitively appealing by narrowing retrieval scope and reducing search cost, it risks prematurely discarding relevant information.